-Milk's healthfulness depends on the individual and the type of milk being consumed.
+Milk's healthfulness depends on the individual and the type of milk they consume.

-Pasteurized milk that is high in protein, low in fat, and free of unnecessary additives can be healthful for many people.
-Flavored milks that contain as much sugar as a can of soda are not.
+Pasteurized milk that is high in protein, low in fat, and free from unnecessary additives can be healthful for many people.

-Present-day cow's milk is not a single product.
-It can be fresh or long-life, fat-free, lactose-free, fortified with added omega-3s, hormone free, organic, raw, among other options.
+Present day cow's milk is not a single product.
+It can be fresh or long life, fat free, lactose free, fortified with added omega-3s, hormone free, organic, or raw, among other options.

 - 149 calories